CoryMartin-NOAA/GSI/ush/JEDI/readme.md

 - JEDImodule: path to a modulefile to source to get the JEDI environment Other things you will still need to change
 - adate: YYYYMMDDHH analysis date (or it gets this from $1)
+- GSIDir: path to where you cloned this repository to
 - rootwork: if you changed this before, need to be consistent!

 To run this again, without running GSI, just submit the file to slurm. sbatch submit_run_iodaconv.sh YYYYMMDDHH

+### Where/what is the output?
+Files will be placed in subdirectories of $RootWork.

 ### Summary of changes made between NOAA-EMC/GSI/release/gfsda.v16.0.0 and this branch feature/jedi_gfsv16